Silmaen/OwlDependencies/README.md

 from PATH.
 Check it git repository: [DepManager](https://github.com/Silmaen/DepManager) for more details.

+## Get or Update submodules

+After cloning this repository, if you don't have clone with the recursive option, or if you need to update the repository, just run this command:

+`git submodule update --init --recursive`

 ## Rebuild Package

 Regenerate all the dependencies by running script: